 10. Has Been a Museum for 250+ Years

-The Uffizi opened the doors as a public museum in 1769 which makes it 250 years old!
-Now, let’s not get ahead of ourselves and saying this is an “old” museum.
-It may feel that way, but compare it to the Capitoline Museum in Rome which was a year from celebrating its 300th year anniversary as a museum when the Uffizi opened its doors publicly!
+The Uffizi opened its doors as a public museum in 1769 which makes it 250 years old!
+Now, let’s not get ahead of ourselves and say this is an “old” museum.
+It may feel that way, but compare it to the Capitoline Museum in Rome, which was a year from celebrating its 300th year anniversary as a museum when the Uffizi opened its doors publicly!

 Check Our Our Uffizi & Accademia Tours!